Pierre-Auguste Renoir was Born February 25, 1841

-Renoir did not begin pursuing painting as a serious career until he was well into his twenties and prior to that he got his start in the artistic world by painting designs on china in a porcelain factory in France.
-Eventually, as Renoir continued to hone his skills as an artist, he teamed up with Edgar Degas, Camille Pissarro, and others to launch what would be remembered as the first Impressionist art exhibition.
+Renoir did not begin pursuing painting as a serious career until he was well into his twenties and before that he got his start in the artistic world by painting designs on china in a porcelain factory in France.
+Eventually, as Renoir continued honing his artist skills, he teamed up with Edgar Degas, Camille Pissarro, and others to launch what would be remembered as the first Impressionist art exhibition.

-Renoir’s work has always left the art world split down the middle as many either love or hate him, but either way he certainly managed to leave quite an “impression” that would see his name listed among many of the greats.
-Renoir continued to make art until the time of his death in 1919, despite suffering from rheumatoid arthritis in later years.
+Renoir’s work has always left the art world split down the middle as many either love or hate him, but either way, he certainly managed to leave quite an “impression” that would see his name listed among many of the greats.
+Renoir continued to make art until he died in 1919, despite suffering from rheumatoid arthritis in later years.
 Renoir survived long enough to see one of his works bought by the Louvre in 1919, a tremendous honor for any artist.

-Throughout his career he created thousands of paintings and his works are some of the most reproduced throughout history.
+He created thousands of paintings throughout his career, and his works are some of the most reproduced throughout history.
 The single largest collection of his works,181 paintings, can be found at the Barnes Foundation in Philadelphia, PA.
 One of Renoir’s paintings has sold for more than US$70 million.
-“Bal du moulin de la Galette” sold for $78.1 million May 17, 1990 at Sotheby’s New York.
-In 2012, Renoir’s “Paysage Bords de Seine” was offered for sale at auction but the painting was discovered to have been stolen from the Baltimore Museum of Art in 1951.
-The sale was cancelled.
+“Bal du moulin de la Galette” sold for $78.1 million on May 17, 1990 at Sotheby’s New York.
+In 2012, Renoir’s “Paysage Bords de Seine” was offered for sale at auction, but the painting was discovered to have been stolen from the Baltimore Museum of Art in 1951.
+The sale was canceled.

-Some of Renoir most memorable quotes regarding both art and lifestyle include:
+Some of Renoir’s most memorable quotes regarding both art and lifestyle include: